-Selecting tie-downs: I prefer the tie-downs made by Alpacka for their 5$ cost and weight.
+I prefer the tie-downs made by Alpacka for their 5$ cost and weight.
 However, I’ve ripped through four of them.
-If you plan on using thigh straps for aggressive rolling, I recommend using the 9$ NRS 1″ D-Ring tie-downs (~4 inch, 10 cm diameter), at least at the hip positions.
+If you plan on using thigh straps for aggressive rolling, consider using larger D-ring patches, PVC or urethane-coated, like the Aire 1″ D-Ring or the NRS packraft patch (update: the NRS packraft patches have a poor reputation), at least at the hip positions.
 I have NRS D-Rings attached at the hips, where the force is the greatest, and Alpacka tie-downs at the feet.
 If you plan on using thigh straps more for control (class III and below), go with all four Alpacka tie-downs.

-Glue: I’ve used Stabond U-148 two-part glue (expensive) and Alpacka-recommended Ace Hardware Flexible Vinyl Mender one-part glue (cheap, easy to find and use), but have only really tested the Stabond, which is very reliable.
+I’ve used Stabond U-148 two-part glue (expensive) and Alpacka-recommended Locktite Vinyl, Fabric & Plastic Flexible Adhesive one-part glue (cheap, easy to find and use).
+I have complete faith in the Stabond, but have seen the vinyl adhesive fail.
 These guidelines assume you are using the Stabond glue.
-With ACE glue or equivalent, simply use one coat of glue on the surfaces and skip steps 3 and 4.
+With Locktite Vinyl Adhesive, simply use one coat of glue on the surfaces and skip steps 3 and 4.
 Apparently Stabond is not available in Europe; here are directions (in German) for the glue recommended there.

 Seat position: Moving the seat forward moves the center of gravity forward, which improves handling and control (compare with a kayaker’s center of gravity).
 I don’t use the boat’s rear seat-tie-in tab at all.
 I’ve got my seat ~8 inches forward so that both of the seat’s tie-in tabs barely overlap with the boat’s forward seat tie-in tab.
 This also provides a nice space for storage behind the seat.
 I clip my camera bag behind my seat.